M0Shalaan/express-app/README.md

   - Use JavaScript (AJAX or Fetch API) to communicate with the API.
   - Display data retrieved from the API in the HTML page.

+  **Docker Container**:
+  - pull the mongodb image from docker hub
+  - Has the mongodb database server that run in isolated enviroment

 ## Installation

 1. Clone this repository: